mohammedtay4/Google-Data-Analytics-Capstone-Case-Study-1/README.md

 I was asked to focus on one of Bellabeat’s products and analyze smart device data to gain insight into how consumers are using their smart devices.
 The insights I discover will then help guide marketing strategy for the company.

-As a disclaimer, this was my first ever data analytics project.
-It isn't perfect, but I successfully managed to perform all important processes such as:
+I successfully managed to perform the following tasks for this project:
 1. Collecting data
 2. Cleaning data
 3. Transforming Data